The Leon Bradley Memorial Grant

 -Nominations can be submitted by school principals, professional colleagues or the director themselves.

 -Applicants must submit three letters of recommendation from a college professor, colleague, principal or similar person.

 -Applicants must submit a current video clip of their jazz ensemble in performance.

 Visit the Leon Bradley Memorial Grant Facebook Page Here

--Must be in attendance for the presentation at the annual MMEA convention.
+-If possible, be in attendance for the presentation at the annual MMEA convention.